rhaslund/labguides/vbr-95u4b2/module-03/content.md

 6. [] Click the **Apply** button.
 7. [] Click the **Test Message** button.
 8. [] Click the **OK** button.
-> Note: Note: You can find Outlook Web Access (OWA) in the task bar of the VEEAM-VBR server.
+> Note: You can find Outlook Web Access (OWA) in the task bar of the VEEAM-VBR server.
 When you start OWA, you can log in as: administrator@veeamlab.local

 9. [] Click the **OK** button.